 - Kids’ Time/Game Time: Basketball, plus soccer, floor hockey for K-2.

-- Thundercat Sports: Basketball, floor hockey, after school programs and camps offered through Wellesley Recreation.
+- Thundercat Sports: Basketball, floor hockey, after school programs offered through Wellesley Recreation.

 - Wellesley Little League and Girls’ Softball (fields)